 Other real estate investors have been eyeing this part of Ontario too, so property deals are extremely tough to find.

-We were primarily interested in the duplexes, and quickly decided that this market has gotten too hot for us.
+We were primarily interested in the duplexes, and quickly decided that this market has already become too hot for us.

 As we move our search area further and further away from home, it finally dawned on us: perhaps we should look in Montreal.

 My husband and I both lived in Montreal before, for a combined 12 years.
 So we’re intimately familiar with the city and its neighborhoods.

 Being one of Canada’s hottest real estate markets in 2017, sales growth in Montreal has dwarfed that of Toronto and Vancouver for the first time in 20 years.
 A few factors were in play: low unemployment, economic growth, and the lack of foreign buyers tax.

 The moderately high rental prices coupled with new infrastructure projects (such as the new Champlain Bridge and the light rail network) also make Montreal an attractive market in the eyes of savvy investors.

 Of course, we’re not the only ones aware of that.
 In fact, it appears that we were unfashionably late to the party.